redhat-openstack/website/source/uncategorized/configuring-neutron-with-ovs-and-gre-tunnels-using-quickstack.html.md

 *   2. The physical interface (public/external network) IP will be moved to the br-ex OVS bridge
 *   3. The br-ex should be activated as well

-Besides the other parameters, the values required via params.pp or foreman variables that must be added are similar to this example:
+Besides other needed parameters, make sure you have the values required, for example:

+    # params.pp excerpt but could be via foreman variables
     $private_interface             = 'eth1'
     $public_interface              = 'eth2'
     $metadata_proxy_shared_secret  = 'CHANGEME'